marcelklehr/prism.io/README.md

 var prism = require('prism.io')

 prism.connect({
-  document: window.location.pathname
+  document: window.location.pathname // or something else
-, element: $('.content') // Any contenteditable element or the body of an wysiwyg editor's iframe })
+, editor: new prism.HtmlAdapter(document.querySelector('.content')) // Any contenteditable element or the body of an wysiwyg editor's iframe
+})
 ```

+## prism.connect(options)
+Possible options are:

+ * `editor`: An editor adapter
+ * `server`: The server address.
+Default: `'http://localhost'`
+ * `document`: A string containing the identifier of the document to access

+# Adapters

+## Class: prism.HtmlAdapter(element)
+Takes any block and inline html element except for inputs.

+## Class: prism.TextinputAdapter(element)
+Takes an input element like a `<textarea>` or an `<input type="text">`.

 ## Todo
 hah!, lots...